jpuopolo67/proctor/README.md

 ### Download, Install and Configure Java & JUnit
 Because Proctor is designed to help grade Java and JUnit-based projects, you need to have the Java SDK installed, as well as a copy of JUnit.
-Proctor will use the tools installed with the JDK and JUnit to build and test projects.
+Proctor will use these tools  to build and test projects.

 * [Java JDK Download](https://www.oracle.com/technetwork/java/javase/downloads/index.html)
 * [JUnit 4.x Download](https://junit.org/junit4/)